Some of the "Excellent Adventures of Mike and Blake"

 Just past Sacramento is the Folsom Power House, a water-driven electricity generating plant right below the big Folsom Dam.
 It was one of the first on the West Coast.

-Last spring, Mike and Blake traveled up to Sacramento to visit an aerospace museum at the former McClelland Air Force Base.
+Mike and Blake traveled up to Sacramento to visit an aerospace museum at the former McClelland Air Force Base.
 While the museum and its exhibits and planes were interesting, maybe the really unique part of this day was lunch at the old Officers Club - we tried to look like we were roughing it, but it was hard to do !

 "The Excellent Adventures of Mike and Blake" continued when Son-in-Law Blake surprised Mike recently with a tour of a HUGE castle (which also happens to be a winery) up near St. Helena.
 This castle has over 100 rooms spread over some 120,000 square feet.